23 Mar 2021

 - Make sure your profile name is easy to understand, ie "Climate Action + your area"

 - Use the same profile picture with the same image on each profile.
-You can find profile pictures and cover photos for Facebook and Twitter.
+Select from the options below to download profile pictures and cover photos you can use for Facebook and Twitter: